ryll-spectre/DP-Snapping-Mech/README.md

 ## Background

-Differential Privacy is a property of algorithms which aim to provide reasonable accuracy on queries from databases while preserving the privacy of the users in these databases from various attacks.
+Differential Privacy is a property of algorithms which aims to provide reasonable accuracy on queries from databases while preserving the privacy of the users in these databases from various attacks.
 A wealth of information on this important field can be found [here](https://www.cis.upenn.edu/~aaroth/Papers/privacybook.pdf), and the formal definiton of Differential Privacy taken from Dwork and Roth can be found below.

 ![alt text](https://github.com/jjgccg/jjgccg.github.io/blob/master/images/diff_priv.PNG)